DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

 ### Uncertainty and number of samples

 If your models have no uncertainty in parameter values, only one sample is needed.
-Change **Number of samples** to *1* (the default zis set to 100).
+Change **Number of samples** to *1* (the default is set to 100).

 ### Simulation length and number of samples